The Double Refuge ♒️ The Currents of Sumer

 The authors of the Bible were […] very happy to receive new images and myths from outside their land, including from Mesopotamia, provided they could pour them into their own religious mold, adapting them to their religiosity and to their particular view of God. — Religion in Ancient Mesopotamia, 1998 (English translation by Teresa Fagan, 2001)

 I do, however, argue that the Judaeo-Christian tradition has unnecessarily distanced itself from aspects of its own Mesopotamian ancestry.
-Using both the traditional views of Peter Enns and the philological and historical views of Jean Bottéro, I argue that the Judaeo-Christian tradition 1) is indebted to Mesopotamia on a deep, often unacknowledged level, 2) overestimates its originality to some degree, and 3) retains a sense of superiority and exclusivity that’s counter-productive.
+Using the Biblical scholar Peter Enns and the Assyriologist Jean Bottéro, I argue that the Judaeo-Christian tradition 1) is indebted to Mesopotamia on a deep, often unacknowledged level, 2) overestimates its originality to some degree, and 3) retains a sense of superiority and exclusivity that’s counter-productive.

 This third point about exclusivity is difficult to make, given that so much of Judaism is based on its notion of a Chosen People and its claim to a unique monotheism, and given that so much of Christianity is based on its claim of being the elect or the saved ones, and on the claim that we can only reach the Truth by believing in Jesus.
-As an agnostic that has great affection for religion and for my own European Judaeo-Christian heritage — which I see as far wider than doctrinal Christianity — I argue that the richness and depth of the Judaeo-Christian tradition has little to do with its exclusiveness and superiority.
-While belief is a key component and a key strength, Christianity weakens itself — and alienates much of its key demographic — by insisting on the unique necessity of their form of belief.
+As a non-dualist who has great affection for my own European Judaeo-Christian heritage (which I see as far wider than doctrinal Christianity) I argue that the richness and depth of the Judaeo-Christian tradition has little to do with its vaunted exclusivity and its supposed superiority.
+To the contrary, I think that Christianity weakens itself, and alienates much of its key demographic, by insisting on its originality and exceptionalism.

-It’s just that as an agnostic I go further, wanting religion to be an open door rather than a hidden shrine.
-The a- in a-gnostic comes from its objection to the hidden, secret, occult knowledge of the Gnostics.
+Open agnostics want religion to be an open door rather than a hidden shrine.
+The a- in a-gnostic comes from its objection to the hidden, secret, occult, exclusive knowledge of the Gnostics.
 Christianity says that it’s opposed to this occult secrecy, yet it nevertheless indulges in it when it says that it alone has the key to the doors of Heaven, Eternity, Salvation, Grace, etc. Agnostics argue that Jesus could still be a personal saviour, and figures like Mary could still guide people to the Light, without all the grandiose claims.

 ♒️